R-TEK/colr_pickr/README.md

 Read the contribution file for details on developing with the project.
 You can find the file here:

-// TODO: Update trello link

 https://github.com/R-TEK/colr_pickr/blob/master/CONTRIBUTION.md

 You can also contribute by issuing any bugs you have found or ideas for new features/optimizations to improve the component.
 You can do this by going to the [issues](https://github.com/R-TEK/colr_pickr/issues) page and posting your bug / feature.
-Once I have read the issue, I'll add it to a [Trello](https://trello.com/b/cznKuYCL) road map.
+Once I have read the issue, I'll add it to a [Trello](https://trello.com/b/ovPg9LEu) road map.
 With the road map you can vote for items I have added if you like that feature too, and you can view what has been accepted/rejected, what I'm working on and what has been completed.

 ### License: